ralsina/croupier/README.md

 You use Croupier to define tasks.
 Tasks have:

 * An id
-* Zero or more input files
+* Zero or more input files or k/v store keys
-* Zero or more output files
+* Zero or more output files or k/v store keys
 * A `Proc` that consumes the inputs and returns a string
 * After the `Proc` returns data which is saved to the output(s) unless the task has the `no_save` flag set to `true`, in which case it's expected to have already saved it.

   **Note:** the return value for procs depends on several factors, see below.
+  **Note:** A reference to a k/v key is of the form `kv://mykey`

 And here is the fun part: